tianbo137/Portfolio/Credit_Card_Clients_Default/README.md

 # Credit Card Clients Default Web App

-Have a look at it -

-Deployed on Heroku - https://creditcardclientsdefault.herokuapp.com/ (Sometimes it may not work due to limited dynos in free tier on Heroku)

-Deployed on Streamlit Share - https://share.streamlit.io/ashaabrizvi/credit_card_clients_default/creditcard.py (Working Fine)
+In this project, we built a [streamlit app](https://share.streamlit.io/ashaabrizvi/credit_card_clients_default/creditcard.py).
 This App is meant to check how effective our model is for Credit Card Default Prediction with the help of evaluation metrices.

 The evaluation metrices used here are -
 1. Confusion Matrix